-MES4: Materials
+MES3: Materials

-- MES4.1 All development proposals should demonstrate how onsite reuse of demolition waste as a construction material will be supported, where possible. - MES4.2 All developments should use local suppliers where feasible, including local sourcing of demolition waste to meet aggregate needs. - MES4.3 All developments should adopt sustainable and

-- responsible sourcing approaches, including a consideration of ethical issues in the supply chain of key materials. - MES4.4 All developments should exceed the standards for materials outlined in the Mayor's supplementary planning guidance on sustainable design and construction.
+- MES3.1 All development proposals should demonstrate how onsite reuse of demolition waste as a construction material will be supported, where possible. - MES3.2 All developments should adopt sustainable and responsible sourcing approaches, including a consideration of ethical issues in the supply chain of key materials. - MES3.3 All developments should exceed the standards for materials outlined in the Mayor's supplementary planning guidance on sustainable design and construction.